shkao/portfolio/README.md

   - Variance stabilization using sctransform
   - Visualization of data before and after normalization

-#### Technical Details:
+#### Technical Details

 - **Key Libraries**: scater, scran, sctransform, DropletUtils, ggplot2
 - **Data Handling**: Efficient manipulation of large-scale single-cell data
 - **Visualization**: Custom plots for QC metrics and normalized data

-#### How to Use:
+#### How to Use

 1. Run `scRNAseq_QC.R` to perform initial quality control on your single-cell RNA-seq data.
 2. Use `scRNAseq_normalization_plotting.R` to normalize the filtered data and generate visualizations.

-These scripts provide a robust pipeline for processing and analyzing single-cell RNA sequencing data, showcasing my ability to work with complex biological datasets and implement state-of-the-art bioinformatics methods.
+These scripts provide a basic pipeline for processing and analyzing single-cell RNA sequencing data, showcasing my experience to work with complex biological datasets.